whefter/watchtower/README.md

 * `--schedule, -s` [Cron expression](https://godoc.org/github.com/robfig/cron#hdr-CRON_Expression_Format) in 6 fields (rather than the traditional 5) which defines when and how often to check for new images.
 Either `--interval` or the schedule expression could be defined, but not both.
 An example: `--schedule "0 0 4 * * *" `
 * `--no-pull` Do not pull new images.
 When this flag is specified, watchtower will not attempt to pull new images from the registry.
 Instead it will only monitor the local image cache for changes.
 Use this option if you are building new images directly on the Docker host without pushing them to a registry.
 * `--stop-timeout` Timeout before the container is forcefully stopped.
 When set, this option will change the default (`10s`) wait time to the given value.
 An example: `--stop-timeout 30s` will set the timeout to 30 seconds.
-* `--label-enable` Watch containers where the `com.centurylinklabs.watchtower.enable` label is set to true.
+* `--tag` Watch containers where the `de.whefter.watchtower.tag` label is set to this value.
 * `--cleanup` Remove old images after updating.
 When this flag is specified, watchtower will remove the old image after restarting a container with a new image.
 Use this option to prevent the accumulation of orphaned images on your system as containers are updated.
 * `--tlsverify` Use TLS when connecting to the Docker socket and verify the server's certificate.
 * `--debug` Enable debug mode.
 When this option is specified you'll see more verbose logging in the watchtower log file.